chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 Note that each Jackrabbit cluster node should have a unique value for `id`.
 For more information about JCR clustering or ways to configure clustering using other databases, refer to the Jackrabbit [clustering documentation](http://wiki.apache.org/jackrabbit/Clustering#Overview).

-## Changing the repository database settings
+## Change the repository database settings

 You may occasionally need to move the database or change settings such as the database username or password (for example, to test a new release against a non-production database).